rheinspree/YouTrackSharp/README.md

 .NET Library to access YouTrack API.

-Forked and modified by me to fix some compatibility issues with Youtrack 6.5.
+**Forked and modified by [manicmonkey](https://github.com/manicmonkey/YouTrackSharp) to fix some compatibility issues with Youtrack 6.5**

 For more information on YouTrack visit: